raseward14/Responsive-Portfolio/README.md

 All of the Bootstrap features come from version 4.5.
 This is the version we spent the most time on in class, and its the version I am most familiar with.
 **[Check it out Here!](https://raseward14.github.io/About-Me-Bootstrap-Webpage/)**

+The remaining challenges came from creating and formatting the hamburger menu needed for Mobile Responsiveness.
+I included several breakpoints to increase responsiveness; one at 1100px, another at 1000px, and two form mobile devices; one at 768px and another at 415px (both of which utilize the hamburger menu for navigation).

 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)